kashifpk/PyCK/docs/README.rst

 Pylons and Pyramid on the other hand are very "non-opinionated" frameworks.
 They both are very flexible and I really like the way things are done in these frameworks.
 I can use SQLAlchemy or any other ORM like SQLObject etc if I like.
 I can choose the templating language I want to use (which BTW would be `Mako <http://www.makotemplates.org/>`_).
 I can choose the URL handling mechanism (in Pyramid) be it URLDispatch or Traversal.
 But this flexiblity comes at a cost, building "ready-made" components for such frameworks isn't easily possible because we are not sure what the framework user will pick as technologies.
 So having pluggable apps or pre-built admin panels etc because tough.

 So the solution? at least for me; I decided to build a framework based on Pyramid that makes the choices for the developers.
 If your choices are the same as mine, this framework would be ideal for you.
-Or if you are a new developer looking into python frameworks you can start here (just not right now since the work has only started yet).
+Or if you are a new developer looking into python frameworks you can start here.

 Discussion on various aspects of PyCK
 -------------------------------------